Department of Justice is now the Department of Communities and Justice. Find out more >

 When your name is called, go and stand at the bar table (where the lawyers sit).
 The magistrate may ask you if you have anything to show them to support your appeal.
 If you have brought references and other documents, you should give these to the court officer to give to the magistrate.
 The prosecutor may look at them first.

 The magistrate will then ask you to explain your case.
 This is also called making submissions.
 You could start by explaining to the magistrate:

 If you are appealing against the decision of the police to suspend your licence, you will have to show the court that there are exceptional circumstances justifying lifting or reducing the suspension.
 In appeals against police suspensions, the court cannot take into account any of the circumstances surrounding the offence.

 The magistrate may cancel a suspension completely or reduce the amount of time that your licence is suspended.
 In some cases, it is also possible for the magistrate to increase the period of suspension (however, this is rare).
 You cannot appeal from the decision of the magistrate.
 If the magistrate decides not to allow your appeal to keep your licence, there is nothing else you can do and your licence will remain suspended.

-If your appeal is unsuccessful, RMS may ask the magistrate for an order that you pay their legal costs for attending court, although this is very rare.
+If your appeal is unsuccessful, TfNSW may ask the magistrate for an order that you pay their legal costs for attending court, although this is very rare.
 For more information, see

 Paying costs in the 'After court' section of this topic.

-If the police suspend your licence on the spot and you successfully appeal that suspension, you may still receive a notice of suspension from RMS after you have paid the fine for the offence or been convicted by the court.
+If the police suspend your licence on the spot and you successfully appeal that suspension, you may still receive a notice of suspension from TfNSW after you have paid the fine for the offence or been convicted by the court.
 It is also possible to appeal that TfNSW suspension.
 Before appealing the suspension, you should get legal advice.